-The SC3 chuck is available either as an insert version or with direct thread to its rear which corresponds with a compatible lathe.
+The SC2 chuck features an M33 x 3.5 thread to its rear.
 This means the chuck can be threaded directly onto the lathe spindle as shown in Fig 8.1, ensuring the chuck is threaded far enough onto the spindle to allow its back face to meet the face of the shoulder on the spindle nose.
 Before fitting the chuck to the lathe, ensure the threads match.

-The direct thread M33 x 3.5 and 1" x 8 TPI thread SC3s can be used on a lathe capable of reverse turning as they feature tapped holes in the chuck bodies which allow them to be secured by a blind set screw to the lathe spindle.
+The direct thread M33 x 3.5 can be used on a lathe capable of reverse turning as it features a tapped hole in the chuck body which allow it to be secured by a blind set screw to the lathe spindle.
 If the lathe is to be used in reverse, the chuck must be secured to the spindle to prevent it from coming loose during operation.
 When the chuck is fully threaded onto the lathe spindle, place the protective leather pad in the hole on the side of the chuck, thread in the M6 x 6 blind set screw and tighten, Fig 8.2.